rackerlabs/support-how-to/content/cloud-block-storage/attach-a-cloud-block-storage-volume-to-an-onmetal-server-through-the-cloud-control-panel.md

 **Note**: You can attach more than one volume to a server.

-You must use a CLI to complete steps 5 - 12.
+You must use a command-line interface (CLI) to complete steps 5 - 12.

 5. Go into the instance to complete the setup.
         $ export IP=50.57.63.76
         $ ssh root@$IP

-6. From inside the instance, perform all instructions as root.
+6. From inside the instance, perform all instructions as `root`.

 7. Set some variables from the metadata.